RazanAlmahdi/Numerical-Analysis-Methods/README.md

 ## Purpose
 <!--Purpose of the project-->
-This poject is an implementation of multiple numerical methods in Matlab.
+This poject solves algebraic problems and differentiation equations using the implementation of multiple numerical methods in Matlab.
 <!--Header 2 description of the project-->
 ## Description